DeckCheatz/wemod-launcher/readme.md

 - WeModLog=$LOG_PATH to set the wemod log file path eg. wemod.log

-Keep in mind if you use this you don't want to use the environment variable equivalent eg. WEMOD_LOG=$LOG_PATH in front of the steam command, SteamCompatDataPath is exluded from this, sice it has to be set manually.
+Keep in mind if you use this you don't want to use the environment variable equivalent eg. WEMOD_LOG=$LOG_PATH in front of the steam command,
+SteamCompatDataPath is exluded from this, since it has to be set manually.
 ****